-Less than 30% of companies surveyed by the Society of Human Resource Management provide a volunteer time off (VTO) benefit, despite the fact that companies with a culture of volunteerism have better morale, retention, employee engagement, and brand perception.
+From the Corporate Giving Study 2021 conducted by NVPC, 42.3% of the companies surveyed in Singapore include corporate giving in their business policies.
+Within this percentage, only 11% allocate paid volunteer time off (VTO) benefit, despite the fact that companies with a culture of volunteerism have better morale, retention, employee engagement, and brand perception.

 Many companies offer employees some kind of volunteer opportunity, but it’s often a single day of volunteering or raising money for charities.

 Learn how Daughters Of Tomorrow uses Salesforce to help low-income women skill up, gain confidence, and find employment.

 Make volunteer time off a core part of employee engagement

 Salesforce was founded on the principle that businesses can have great social impact.
 The company offers employees an above-average VTO benefit of 56 hours, or 7 business days, each year.
 They can use that time to volunteer for one of the nonprofits Salesforce formally supports — the company has pledged millions of dollars to support education, workforce development, and climate justice initiatives — or one of their own choosing.

 We’ve learned a lot over the years about how VTO impacts our workforce and the community.
 We’re happy to share our expertise and best practices here.

 Team Earth has landed

 Businesses that live their values by fixing what’s broken are doing good for the world in general.
 Things like equal access, opportunities, and rights for all.
 We call this being part of Team Earth.